popescun/actuator/README.md

 Its goal is to provide a light and simple mechanism to connect components that want to communicate with each other.
 It works similar as the "signal and slots" mechanisms from other frameworks, but much simplified.

+An actuator provides the results of all actions in a vector, in the same order as the actions were added.

 ### Example: how to use actuator instead of polymorphism

 ```cpp